 BYU-WiFi is intended for guests and devices that are unable to connect to eduroam.
 Guest users have access to the internet only including public-facing BYU websites.
 Devices such as (but not limited to) Apple TVs, Chromecasts, and WiFi printers can join the BYU-WiFi network with no additional registration or configuration needed.
 Even though they are connected to BYU-WiFi, these devices are accessible to computers connected to Eduroam.
 For more information about BYU-WiFi, see http://go.byu.edu/byuwifi.

-The eduroam and BYU-WiFi networks are available in the following locations:
+The eduroam and BYU-WiFi networks are available throughout most of campus.
+Notable exceptions include:

 BYUSecure and BYUGuest